PeterHolderrieth/Steerable_CNPs/README.md

 ## Structure of the repository
 The core implementation of EquivCNPs are all files in the root.
 The folder "Tasks" gives the two main tasks which we have given our model: GP vector field data and real-world weather data.
-The folder "Experiments" gives the main execution file per task and "Evaluation" gives all evaluation scripts.
+The folder "Experiments" gives the main execution file per task and "Plots" gives all visual evaluation scripts.
 The folder CNP gives an implementation of [Conditional Neural Processes](https://arxiv.org/abs/1807.01613) to compare our results.

 ## Acknowledgement